sufian-008/NasaSpace/README.md

 # AgroSat Monitor Frontend

-Welcome to **AgroSat Monitor**, a modern, responsive frontend for a Low Earth Orbit (LEO)-based Disaster & Agriculture Monitoring Platform.
-This project is designed to showcase real-time satellite data visualization, disaster alerts, agricultural analytics, and team collaboration for the NASA Space Apps Challenge presentation.
+This is a prototype of AgroSat Monitor, showcasing the core features of a modern, responsive frontend for a Low Earth Orbit (LEO)-based Disaster & Agriculture Monitoring Platform.
+The prototype demonstrates real-time satellite data visualization, disaster alerts, agricultural analytics, and team collaboration, providing a tangible foundation for the full project and an engaging presentation for the NASA Space Apps Challenge.

 ---